Tours

-The Matthews Heritage Museum offers tours to a variety of groups.
-Programs for school aged children are designed to meet Common Core and Essential Standard Goals for North Carolina.
+The Matthews Heritage Museum offers tours for school groups, community organizations, and other groups of all ages.
+Programs for school-aged children are designed to align with Common Core and Essential Standard Goals for North Carolina.

 Discovering our Community